What's happened

 How we got here

-Georgia's parliamentary elections on October 26, 2024, were seen as pivotal for the country's EU membership aspirations.
-The ruling Georgian Dream party has shifted towards pro-Russian policies, leading to increased tensions with the opposition and Western allies.
+Georgia's parliamentary elections on October 26, 2024, were marked by allegations of electoral fraud and intimidation.
+The ruling Georgian Dream party, which has shifted towards pro-Russian policies, claimed victory with 54% of the vote, while the opposition accused it of a 'constitutional coup.'

 More on these topics